greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/postGIS.html.md

 ## <a id="topic3"></a>Greenplum PostGIS Extension

-The Greenplum PostGIS extension package is available from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb).
+The Greenplum PostGIS extension package is available from [VMware Tanzu Network](https://network.tanzu.vmware.com/products/vmware-greenplum).
 After you download the package, you can follow the instructions in [Verifying the Greenplum Database Software Download](../install_guide/verify_sw.html) to verify the integrity of the download.
 You can install the package using the Greenplum Package Manager (`gppkg`).
 For details, see [`gppkg`](../utility_guide/ref/gppkg.html) in the _Greenplum Database Utility Guide_.

-Greenplum Database supports the following PostGIS extension versions and components:
+Greenplum Database supports the PostGIS extension with these component versions:

-- PostGIS 2.5.4, and components Proj 4.8.0, Geos 3.10.2, GDAL 1.11.1, Json 0.12, Expat 2.4.4
-- PostGIS 2.1.5, and components Proj 4.8.0, Geos 3.4.2, GDAL 1.11.1, Json 0.12, Expat 2.1.0
+- PostGIS 3.3.2
+- Proj 8.2.1
+- Geos 3.10.2
+- GDAL 3.6.3
+- Json 0.12
+- Expat 2.5.0

 For information about the supported Greenplum extension packages and software versions, see [Extensions](../install_guide/platform-requirements-overview.html#topic_eyc_l2h_zz).

-There are significant changes in PostGIS 2.5.4 compared with 2.1.5.
-For a list of new and enhanced functions in PostGIS 2.5, see the PostGIS documentation [PostGIS Functions new or enhanced in 2.5](https://postgis.net/docs/manual-2.5/PostGIS_Special_Functions_Index.html#NewFunctions_2_5) and [Release 2.5.4](https://postgis.net/docs/manual-2.5/release_notes.html).
+There are significant changes in PostGIS 3.3.2 compared with earlier versions.
+For a list of new and enhanced functions in PostGIS 3.3, see the PostGIS documentation [PostGIS Functions new or enhanced in 3.3](https://postgis.net/docs/manual-3.3/PostGIS_Special_Functions_Index.html#NewFunctions_3_3) and [Release 3.3.2](https://postgis.net/docs/manual-3.3/release_notes.html#idm44622).

-<p class="note"><strong>Note:</strong> To upgrade PostGIS refer to  <a href="./postgis-upgrade.html">Upgrading PostGIS 2.1.5 or 2.5.4</a>.</p>

 This table lists the PostGIS extensions support by Greenplum PostGIS.